Sharing Our Faith

 Speaking to the crowd as recorded in Matthew 13:1-9, Jesus taught using the analogy of a farmer sowing or spreading seed over the ground, expecting to later reap a harvest from the plants that spring up from the seeds.
 The sowing of the seed is the metaphor that Jesus used to symbolize the proclaiming of the Gospel message, which is the outward call for men to repent and put their faith in Him for the forgiveness of their sins and reconciliation to God.
 Many hear this proclamation of the Gospel, or this outward call, but it has only been given to God’s elect to be able to come to Christ (Matthew 22:14), and only these will bear spiritual fruit to the glory of God.

 Jesus said that as the farmer went out to spread the seed, it fell upon different types of soil.
 Some of the seed fell beside the road, and the seed that fell there was eaten by birds.
 Some of the seed fell in places where the soil was rocky, and the seeds sprang up quickly but were scorched by the sun because the soil they had fallen upon was shallow.
 Other seed fell among thorns, which choked the plants.
-However some seed fell upon good soil where it produced a harvest, yielding thirty, sixty, or even a hundred times what was originally sown.
+However, some seed fell upon good soil, where it produced a harvest, yielding thirty, sixty, or even a hundred times what was originally sown.
 Jesus ended His parable by exhorting whoever in the crowd had ears to hear, meaning whoever was able to hear, let them hear and understand the lesson that He taught.

 After Jesus had given this teaching, His disciples asked Him why He spoke to the people in parables (Matthew 13:10).
 Jesus’ parables used metaphors and analogies to convey spiritual truths, and they were often not easily understood.
 His disciples were likely curious as to why He chose to use this method in His teaching, and why He did not communicate to the crowds in terms that they could more readily understand.
 Jesus explained why He spoke to the people in parables when He answered His disciples: “…To you it has been granted to know the mysteries of the kingdom of heaven, but to them it has not been granted.”
 (Matthew 13:11).

 Jesus’ reply is very revealing, and it is in complete agreement with several Scriptures that we have considered previously regarding God’s sovereign choice of those to whom He shows mercy, while others are left in their sins.
 The ability to come to Christ and to understand God’s word is given only to God’s elect, to those whom the Father has given to Jesus (John 6:37).
 These are the ones whom God foreknew from before the foundation of the world (Ephesians 1:3-11).
-In His time, God calls all of His elect to faith in Christ, justifies them, and will ultimately glorify them (Romans 8:29-30).
+In His time, God calls all His elect to faith in Christ, justifies them, and will ultimately glorify them (Romans 8:29-30).
 For all the rest, Jesus taught that it has not been granted to them to understand the Gospel message and the word of God as revealed in the Scriptures, which He referred to as “the mysteries of the kingdom of heaven”.

 Continuing in this passage of Matthew 13, after Jesus answered His disciples as to why He spoke to the people in parables, He then quoted from a passage in Isaiah 6:9-10, which speaks of God’s hardening of some individuals.
 Though they hear the words of the Gospel message, they do not understand, and though they see, they do not perceive.
 This is the way it is with those to whom it has not been granted to understand the Gospel message from the Scriptures.
 These are the same individuals whom Paul spoke about in Romans 9:18.
 God has willed not to show mercy to them, but to harden them.